Jace C. Gatewood

 SSRN Papers

 As a member of both the New York and Georgia State bars, Dean Gatewood practiced for more than 18 years, specializing in a wide range of commercial, corporate and real estate transactions.
 During his private practice, Dean Gatewood was a partner and associate at Powell Goldstein LLP, where he represented a diverse group of corporate and institutional clients.
 He was also an associate with Troutman Sanders LLP and Weil Gotshal LLP in New York, and served as Assistant General Counsel for the Atlanta Housing Authority.
 In 2005, Dean Gatewood founded and was managing partner of his own private practice, where he practiced primarily in commercial lending and real estate law.
 A former member of the Board of Directors of the Business and Finance Law Section of the Atlanta Bar Association, Dean Gatewood joined the faculty of Atlanta’s John Marshall Law School in 2008.
 Dean Gatewood was named Associate Dean of Graduate Programs in 2016 and was additionally named Associate Dean of Academic Programs in 2017.
-Dean Gatewood was named Interim Dean and CEO of Atlanta’s John Marshall Law School in 2020.
+Dean Gatewood was named Dean and CEO of Atlanta’s John Marshall Law School in January of 2020 becoming the 10th Dean and first African American to serve in the role.
+On September 23, 2024, AJMLS announced that he would step down as Dean and CEO and return to faculty after a short sabbatical.

 Admitted to Practice